-The Best Bang for Your Buck Hardware for Deep Learning (Updated 2023)
+The Best Bang for Your Buck Hardware for Deep Learning (Updated Summer 2024)

 The Best Bang for Your Buck Hardware for Deep Learning